-Note: data protection law has been in a state of flux while the European Union has been considering new Regulations in 2014.
-There has been speculation about what these might mean for journalists, and whether special exemptions for journalism will remain in place.
-This briefing covers the Data Protection Act 1998 in the UK as it currently stands (January 2015), based primarily on Quinn’s Law for Journalists.
+Note: data protection law changes in May 2018 with the introduction of the EU’s General Data Protection Regulation directive.
+This briefing covers the Data Protection Act 1998 in the UK as it currently stands (February 2018), based primarily on Quinn’s Law for Journalists.

-The Information Commissioner’s Office also publishes a short guide to data protection for journalists, here.
+The Information Commissioner’s Office also publishes a short guide to data protection for journalists, based on the pre-2018 rules, here.
 Students are advised to read both this briefing and the ICO guide, in order to reinforce learning.

 For news items on this topic, click on the Data Protection link in the left-hand column of this website.